-Melissa Griffiths Parrott has been in the environmental education field for over 25 years.
-After receiving her degree from California State University, Long Beach, she focused her career in environmental education, attending Harvard University for environmental policy.
-Melissa became the Director of Environmental Education for the Commo
+Melissa Parrott is the Executive Director of Renewable Energy Long Island (reLI) and the Founder of Students for Climate Action (S4CA).
+She has been in the environmental education field for over 25 years.
+After receiving her degree from California State University, Long Beach, she focused her career in environmental education, attending

 Elettra has dedicated much of her career immersed in every aspect of food.
 She is the founder of the food media platform, Impatient Foodie and in 2017 Elettra’s first cookbook, Impatient Foodie (Scribner) was published to great reviews.
 She was also the editor of Refinery29’s food platform, the creator of a series of pop-up restaurants at notable fairs and the host of Vogue’s digital cooking show, Elettra’s Goodness in which she cooked with and interviewed notable guests, including Blake Lively, Seth Meyers and Grace Coddington.